 Have your employees expressed feelings of stress during the workweek?
 Have you recently hired new employees?
 Team building is a great way to let loose while improving communication and collaboration among your employees!
 This article dives into the importance of team building in your workplace culture, as well as fun ways of how you can incorporate them!

 Workplace culture is often what makes your business unique.
 It combines all of your values, traditions, beliefs, and behaviors to create the character and personality of your organization.
 It is also the environment and overall vibe that you create for your employees.

 Why is a Positive Workplace Culture Important?

 Workplace culture plays a powerful role in facilitating work satisfaction, employee relationships, and growth.
-A positive workplace culture can help you attract and retain employees, drive financial performance, and increase productivity thus leading your company to produce its best services and products.
+A positive workplace environment and culture can help you attract and retain employees, drive financial performance, and increase productivity thus leading your company to produce its best services and products.

 The average employee spends more time at work during the week than at home.
 It’s natural that prospects would want to find an environment where they can grow, feel comfortable, and overall enjoy spending time there.
 When your employees are happy they are more likely to refer your business to family and friends, and they are more likely to work with your business for the long haul.

 Many factors go into developing a culture in the workplace, these can include the following:

 Company leaders often set the tone, vision, and direction for the rest of the company.
 From the way that they communicate and interact with employees to the expectations they set, company leaders are often the first step to inspiring employees and pushing the company forward.